Nonparametric Variable Screening with Optimal Decision Stumps: Setup and algorithm

-with the ultimate goal of studying their variances, i.e., the individual contribution to the variance in $Y$, ignoring the effects of the other variables.\footnote{Note that $ f_j(X_j) $ need not be the same as $g_j(X_j)$ unless, for instance, the predictor variables are independent and the noise is independent and mean zero.} To accomplish this, SIS \citep{fan2008sis}, NIS \citep{fan2011nonparametric}, and \citep{hall2009correlation} rank the variables according to the correlations between the response values and least squares fits over a tractable univariate function class $ \calH $, i.e.,
+with the ultimate goal of studying their variances or their correlations with the response variable.\footnote{Note that $ f_j(X_j) $ need not be the same as $g_j(X_j)$ unless, for instance, the predictor variables are independent and the noise is independent and mean zero.} To accomplish this, SIS, NIS, and \citep{hall2009correlation} rank the variables according to the correlations between the response values and least squares fits over a univariate model class $ \calH $, i.e.,

-Choosing $ \calH $ to be the space of polynomial splines of a fixed degree enables one to compute $ \hat h(\cdot) $ in \eqref{emp marginal} efficiently via a truncated B-spline basis expansion, as is done with NIS \citep{fan2011nonparametric}.
+The model class $ \calH $ is chosen to make the above optimization tractable, while at the same time, be sufficiently rich in order to approximate $ f_j(X_j) $.
+For example, if $ \calH $ is the space of polynomial splines of a fixed degree, then $ \hat h(\cdot) $ in \eqref{emp marginal} can be computed efficiently via a truncated B-spline basis expansion

+as is done with NIS.
 Similarly, SIS takes $ \calH $ to be the family of linear functions in a single variable.
-Methods that aim to directly estimate each $ g_j(X_j) $ include SPAM \citep{ravikumar2009spam}, which uses a smooth back-fitting algorithm with soft-thresholding, and \citep{huang2010variable}, which combines adaptive group Lasso with truncated B-spline basis expansions.
+Complementary methods that aim to directly estimate each $ g_j(X_j) $ include SPAM, which uses a smooth back-fitting algorithm with soft-thresholding, and \citep{huang2010variable}, which combines adaptive group Lasso with truncated B-spline basis expansions.

 As we shall see, SDI is equivalent to ranking the variables according to \eqref{emp marginal} when $ \calH $ consists of the collection of all decision stumps in $ X_j $ of the form